-Norwich Solar is pleased to announce receiving a Certificate of Public Good (CPG) from the Vermont Public Utility Commission for a 500 kW AC solar array in Barnet, VT.
+In January 2023 we received the Certificate of Public Good (CPG) from the Vermont Public Utility Commission for a 500 kW AC solar array in Barnet, VT.
+Within a few months a groundbreaking ceremony took place, and work on the site began in earnest.
+The project was completed in October 2023.
 The ground-mounted system will generate enough renewable clean energy to power approximately 135 homes per year, and offset the carbon emission equivalent of almost 150 cars per year.

-Milarepa Center, off Route 5 in Barnet will host the array.
-The Milarepa Center is a Buddhist retreat named for an 11th century Tibetan yogi famed for attaining enlightenment in a single lifetime.
-The center was founded in 1981 by students of Lama Thubten Yeshe and of Lama Zopa Rinpoche.
-Barnet Selectboard, Planning Commission and the Northeast Vermont Development Association, the regional planning commission all granted “preferred siting” for the location.
+Milarepa Center, located off Route 5 in Barnet will host the array.
+Milarepa Center is a Tibetan Buddhist retreat named for an 11th century yogi famed for attaining enlightenment in a single lifetime.
+The center is an affiliate of the international organization the FPMT (Foundation for the Preservation of the Mahayana Tradition) and was founded in 1981 by students of Lama Thubten Yeshe and of Lama Zopa Rinpoche.
+They host both public and private retreats at the site.

 Holz stated, “As a donation-based non-profit, hosting the solar array will help the Center meet its financial goals for the next 25 years, and we’ll continue to have meadows for our use.”
 She also adds that “the Center’s unanimous approval by its board members exemplifies the Buddhist practice of ‘bodhichitta’ because of the good will that will spread through renewable solar energy generation for the community.”

 Martha Staskus, Chief Development Officer for Norwich Solar said at the start of the project, “We’re looking forward to moving forward in collaboration with the Milarepa Center.
 They’ve been an enthusiastic supporter from the start and we’re glad to be seen as a trusted partner.”